shbnmzr/aftab/README.md

 </div>

 <p align="center">
-Comparing two distinct variants of Gamma encoder based on the findings in [Hadamax Encoding: Elevating Performance in Model-Free Atari](https://arxiv.org/abs/2505.15345)
+Comparing two distinct variants of Gamma encoder based on the findings in <a href="https://arxiv.org/abs/2505.15345">Hadamax Encoding: Elevating Performance in Model-Free Atari</a>
 </p>

 ## Installation